coreyflynn/generator-lincsapp/README.md

 ### Yeoman Generators

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.
+This generator sets you up with a shiny new template LINCS web application along with fun things like an auto-updating dev enviroment.

 To install generator-lincsapp from npm, run: